Author: kenny

 Abrams Creek

-The most productive stream in the park for trophy rainbow trout.
-Accessed via Abrams Falls trail from Cades Cove — requires a 5-mile round trip hike minimum.
-Remote enough to provide quality fishing.
+By reputation, the most productive stream in the park for trophy rainbow trout.
+Accessed via the Abrams Falls trail from Cades Cove — requires a 5-mile round-trip hike minimum to reach the best water.
+The effort keeps crowds moderate and the fishing quality high.
+Trophy rainbows over 18 inches have been caught here.

 Hazel Creek and Eagle Creek

-Remote backcountry streams accessible by boat across Fontana Lake — no road access.
-Multi-day backpacking trips only.
-Exceptional native brook trout in upper reaches.
-The most pristine wild trout fishing in the park.
+Remote backcountry streams accessible only by boat across Fontana Lake — no road access to the trailhead sections.
+Multi-day backpacking trips are the normal way to fish these.
+Exceptional native brook trout in the upper reaches.
+The most pristine wild trout fishing in the park and one of the more committed trips in southern Appalachian trout fishing.

 Native Brook Trout Streams

-Native brook trout occupy headwaters above natural barriers throughout the park — typically streams above 3,500 feet.
-These fish are small (6–10 inches typical) but their coloration in fall spawning colors is extraordinary.
-Small dry flies and tiny spinners produce.
-Practice strict catch-and-release on all native brook trout.
+Native brook trout occupy headwaters above natural barriers throughout the park — typically streams above 3,500 feet elevation.
+These fish are small (6–10 inches typical) but their coloration, especially in fall spawning colors, is extraordinary.
+The southern Appalachian brook trout is genetically distinct from northern strains and is a true native of the southern highlands.

 Book a Guided Trip